Orthelious/workshops/ButAtWhatCost.md

 * **Career** — Your professional presentation to the world.
 * **Hustle** — How you make money.

 These things can be related.
 Your hustle could also be your career.
 Your practice could be the moneymaker.
-Your career can incorporte both your hustle and your practice.
+Your career can incorporate both your hustle and your practice.

-But for the purpose of this workshop, I want you to seperate them in you mind becaiuse they are *very* different types of activites.
+But for the purpose of this workshop, I want you to seperate them in you mind because they are *very* different types of activites.

 >Who can give some examples from their life?